Marriage in Hinduism: Gandharva marriage

-The Gandharvavivaha is a form of marriage classified as non-righteous sometimes.
+The Gandharvavivaha is a form of righteous marriage based on the mutual consent from both partners.
 It is cohabitation that arises out of the mutual love shared between a youth and a maiden, where the primary purpose is sexual intercourse.
 No consultation of one's family members or the performance of ritual ceremonies takes place.
 The marriage of Dushyanta and Shakuntala is a historically celebrated example of such a marriage.
 It is generally considered to be permissible to the people of the Kshatriya, Vaishya and Shudra varnas according to Smriti texts, though it has become increasingly common among present-day Hindus due to the practice of dating and live-in relationships prior to marriage.